 When you carefully assess your solar photovoltaic (PV) panels, you will discover that there are two main categories of solar panel options: the polycrystalline panels (poly) and the monocrystalline panels (mono).

-Indeed, both types of panels are a perfect choice for any home however, there are some few differences these two technologies have that you should keep in mind when making your final solar investment decision.
+Indeed, both types of panels are a perfect choice for any home, however, there are a few differences these two technologies have that you should keep in mind when making your final solar investment decision.

 Polycrystalline panels post lower energy efficiencies when compared to the monocrystalline panels, however, their main advantage is the low cost point.
 Additionally, poly panels feature a blue hue unlike the mono solar panels which have the black hue.